KwameTaylor/kwames-zillow-zestimates-error-control/README.md

 **Things I'll save for future iterations for the sake of time:**
 * title and label visualizations better
 * geo.py implementation if extra time
+* plot elevation's relation to latitude/longitude to see if log error has anything to do with topographical data
 * make my module functions more generic and useful

 ---